zhenning/riak_wiki/pages/Riak/Operations/Backups.md

 <div class="info">
 Due to the eventually consistent nature of Riak backups might be slightly inconsistent node to node.
 Data may exist on some nodes and not others at the exact time a backup is made.
-Any inconsistently will be corrected at read time with Riak's <a href="/Replication.html#Read-Repair">read-repair system</a>.
+Any inconsistency will be corrected at read time with Riak's <a href="/Replication.html#Read-Repair">read-repair system</a>.
 </div>